skykosiner/todo-me-daddy/README.md

-Yes, yes, I'm aware that this is a stupid name, but will you shut up man
+yes, yes, I'm aware that this is a stupid name, but will you shut up man

 ## What is todo-me-daddy?
 The whole idea of this plugin is that we as developers leave hundreds, and